 Coleslaw is the perfect side dish that goes with just about anything and now that the weather is warming up, I’m starting to think about barbecue.

 If you think you don’t like fennel, or haven’t tried it, try it in this coleslaw.
 Fennel is a mild anise flavored vegetable that has great crunch which is perfect for coleslaw and doesn’t loose it crunch when covered in dressing and adds a little extra flavor than using just cabbage alone.
 I also added spring onion for a little onion flavor that creeps through in the background.

-I made this coleslaw as a delicious and crunchy topping for pulled chicken sandwiches (recipe coming soon).
+I made this coleslaw as a delicious and crunchy topping for pulled chicken sandwich.
 Slow roasted chicken breasts are shredded and mixed with my homemade barbecue sauce that made for one mouth-watering sandwich.
 But one wasn’t enough because I enjoyed two that day.

 - 1/2 head green cabbage, finely shredded